How to Plan A Perfect Vacation Trip: 7 Easy Steps (+ budget tips)

-Also don’t ignore an amazing flight deal because it’s departing from a different airport than the one closest to you.
-Remember how it’s important to be flexible on when you leave?
-Same goes for where you leave.
+Also, don’t ignore an amazing flight deal because it’s departing from a different airport than the one closest to you.
+Remember how it’s important to be flexible about when you leave?
+The same goes for where you leave.

 Repositioning simply means that you’re willing to depart from an airport that might not be close to you.
 Also, you might be arriving at a destination that might not be your final one.

-However, you find a flight going out of Chicago to London for $200 on Scott’s Cheap Flights.
+However, you can find a flight going out of Chicago to London for $200 on Scotts Cheap Flights.
 A quick search on Skyscanner shows you that a flight to Chicago is just $90 from Denver.

-It’s cheaper then to fly to Chicago and catch that amazing flight deal for $290 total.
+It’s cheaper than to fly to Chicago and catch that amazing flight deal for $290 total.